 Categorical funds from the site and district are used in order to move underperforming students towards standards.
 The site also makes use of Title I and High Priority School Grant funds to offer underperforming students additional instruction in mathematics, language arts and ELD through a seven-period day, after school, or Saturday Academy programs.
-The site implements Accelerated Reader, Accelerated Math and the Math Facts programs to provide students with additional opportunities to meet grade level standards.
+The site implements Accelerated Reader, Mind Math and on site tutoring to provide students with additional opportunities to meet grade level standards.